A Physically & Psychologically Healthier Way to Live, Learn, & Play

 Comprehensive Learning System

 Effortless Tennis is a comprehensive, integrated system of learning designed to help players not only reach their physical potential, but their mental and emotional potentials as well.
 The physical aspects of the game are very important, but it is the mental and emotional components that are the true challenge and determine how much you will improve.
 The Effortless Learning System works well for players of all levels – neophyte to world class.
-The program has been developed from my over sixty year involvement in sports, fifty-five years of playing tennis, forty-nine years of teaching tennis, and fifty plus years of studying history, psychology, philosophy, human nature, and learning theory.
+The program has been developed from my over sixty year involvement in sports, fifty-six years of playing tennis, fifty years of teaching tennis, and fifty plus years of studying history, psychology, philosophy, human nature, and learning theory.

 Effortless

 What I have observed while watching or playing sports was that there was this “state of being” that sometimes occurred where everything seemed to flow and nothing could go wrong.
 This is what I have termed the “effortless” state.
 It is commonly referred to as ” the zone.”
 At first, attaining the zone is a fleeting experience.
 As soon as you realize it is happening, it is gone.
 In time, you are able to regulate its occurance, but it takes quite a bit of time and practice.
-This phenomenon so fascinated me that I have spent the last forty-seven years researching, experimenting, and understanding just what was happening.
+This phenomenon so fascinated me that I have spent the last fifty years researching, experimenting, and understanding just what was happening.
 From this work I have isolated the variables and come up with a model for motor learning that enables everyone to experience this elusive state.

 Putting The Cart Before The Horse